muldjord/skyscraper/README.md

 * Optimized all cache resource iterations to use const references instead of copies
 * Optimized the entire codebase by removing all Qt-centric foreach iterate-by-copy to use references instead
 * Fixed bug where 'screenscraper' would only look for ESRB age classification
+* Potential faulty JSON replies from Screenscraper are now saved to '~/.skyscraper/screenscraper_error.json' for easier debugging

 #### Version 3.2.2 (3rd August 2019)
 * Added 'bat' scripts to sha1 special handling list (please purge platforms using 'bat' files and rescrape)